Einstein's Theory of Relativity

 size

-of macroscopic matter changes with the gravitational
+macroscopic matter changes with the gravitational potential,

-potential, the original length of the standard meter transferred to a
+the original length of the standard meter transferred to a

-location having a different gravitational potential will also change.
+location having a different gravitational potential will also

-move it to the top of a mountain.
-Furthermore, due to the increase of
+shorter if we move it to the top of a mountain.
+Furthermore,

-electron mass, an atomic clock will increase its frequency by the same
+due to the increase of electron mass, an atomic clock will

-ratio when it is moved to the top of the same mountain.
-However, since
+the top of the same mountain.
+However, since the velocity of

-these two units, it will not change at the top of the mountain with
+units, it will not change at the top of the mountain with

 respect to any frame of reference.
-This point will be discussed later.
+This point will be

-Because the relative changes of length and clock rate are equal, they
+discussed later.
+Because the relative changes of length and

-will be undetectable when simply using proper values within a frame of
+using proper values within a frame of reference.
+All matter,

-molecules will change in the same proportion since the intermolecular
+change in the same proportion since the intermolecular

-distance depends on the Bohr radius and consequently on the electron
+distance depends on the Bohr radius and consequently on the

 It